MicrosoftDocs/cpp-docs/docs/standard-library/utility-functions.md

 ### Remarks

-The template argument *Type* is not intended to be specified explicitly, but to be deduced from the type of the value passed in *Arg*.
+The template argument *Type* isn't intended to be specified explicitly, but to be deduced from the type of the value passed in *Arg*.
 The type of *Type* is further adjusted according to the reference collapsing rules.

-`move` does not move its argument.
+`move` doesn't move its argument.
 Instead, by unconditionally casting its argument—which might be an lvalue—to an rvalue reference, it enables the compiler to subsequently move, rather than copy, the value passed in *Arg* if its type is move-enabled.
-If its type is not move-enabled, it is copied instead.
+If its type isn't move-enabled, it's copied instead.

 If the value passed in *Arg* is an lvalue—that is, it has a name or its address can be taken—it's invalidated when the move occurs.
-Do not refer to the value passed in *Arg* by its name or address after it's been moved.
+Don't refer to the value passed in *Arg* by its name or address after it's been moved.

 ## <a name="moveif"></a>  move_if_noexcept